vinaychakravarthi/vinaychakravarthi.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;">
-In Quantum AI, I co-design AI architectures to align with quantum requirements, enabling efficient implementation of classical AI models in the quantum domain.
+In <a href='#'>Quantum AI</a>, I co-design AI architectures to align with quantum requirements, enabling efficient implementation of classical AI models in the quantum domain.
 </p>

 <p style="text-align: justify;">
-In addition to fundamental research, my applied research has led to the development of a personalized cervical cancer screening recommender system to mitigate under- and over-treatment, and continues with AI-based early detection systems for colorectal cancer, cardio calcification, and dementia.
+In addition to fundamental research, my research in <a href='#'>Applied AI</a> has led to the development of a personalized cervical cancer screening recommender system to mitigate under- and over-treatment, and continues with AI-based early detection systems for colorectal cancer, cardio calcification, and dementia.
 </p>

 <p style="text-align: justify;">